yahavan/RPSLSp/README.md

 Push buttons, LEDs, a piezo buzzer were used with a breadboard as the interface.

 You can find the source code, the circuit diagram in this repository as a zip file.
+You can find a demonstration video here: https://youtu.be/Z0HtytZo8Cs